-This example shows how to identify important parameters in a target-mediated drug disposition (TMDD) on page 1-111 model using the Global Sensitivity Analysis (GSA) program in SimBiology Model Analyzer.
+This example shows how to identify important parameters in a target-mediated drug disposition (TMDD) model [1] using the Global Sensitivity Analysis (GSA) program in SimBiology Model Analyzer.
 In this example, you compute Sobol indices and elementary effects, and also perform multiparametric GSA (MPGSA) to find model parameters that the target or receptor occupancy (TO) is sensitive to.
 For more information on supported sensitivity analysis features, see "Sensitivity Analysis in SimBiology" on page 4-19.

-The GSA program requires Statistics and Machine Learning Toolbox.
+The GSA program requires Statistics and Machine Learning Toolbox[TM].